 Unfurl yourself into the grace of beginning.” — John O’Donohue

 It started off as a horrific week.
 My Web site was attacked by a malicious virus, requiring several days of tedious repairs (and I’m still not finished with the archives yet).
+Same happened to one of those Datacard ID card printers I got, but nothing serious.
 Later that same day, my dermatologist removed five pre-cancerous patches from my skin.
 It got a little worse than that, but I won’t go there.
 It’s enough to say that everything seemed to be eating away at me all at once, or was trying to shed itself.
+Next appointment – Cellfina in NYC, can’t wait!

 Regardless, I was making plans for my garden this morning when I was struck with an overwhelming sense of grace and peace.
 Which shouldn’t surprise me.